Fowthy/studionest/docs/autoscaler-research.md

 ```
 /deploymeny/autoscaler.yml
 ```

-The deployment is done on AWS EKS using AWS CLI.
-The docker images are stored in AWS ECR.
-For each service there is a limit of max 5 pods.
-In the results & analysis section, I will try different configurations based on the results with the current setup
+*For each service there is a limit of max 2 pods.
+In the results & analysis section, I will try different configurations based on the results with the current setup*

 ## Performance Metrics